HallaSurvivor/Blog/_posts/2023-03-22-quick-model-cats-application.md

 Also, I know the blog posts have been slow lately.
 I have a handful of bigger posts in the pipeline that I really want to finish up as soon as I find the time.
-One is one 2-categories and what kinds of problems they solve (with a little appendix on an application of 3-categories), and another is on various ways of understanding categories.
+One is on 2-categories and what kinds of problems they solve (with a little appendix on an application of 3-categories), and another is on various ways of understanding categories.
 A category is simultaneously a geometric, logical, algebraic, set theoretic, etc. object, and this is part of